-Our pastor was gone last week as a delegate to synod.
-Rev. Kuiper is scheduled to lead us in worship both services today while our pastor preaches at Edgerton PRC.
-We welcome Rev. Kuiper to our pulpit and fellowship.
+Rev. Feenstra is scheduled to lead us in worship this evening while our pastor is at Calvary PRC leading the service in which Rev. Brummel will be installed as their pastor.
+We welcome Rev. Feenstra to our pulpit and fellowship.

 CONCERNING THE CONGREGATION

-Evert Van Maanen is asked to write to Gary Brummel and Carl Maassen to Derick Grimm.
+Martin Hoekstra is asked to write to Gary Brummel and Brian Westra to Derick Grimm.